kashari/go-translate/README.md

 # go-translate
-I'm working on a masterpiece and i have not quite finished it yet.
+I'm working on a masterpiece and i haven't quite finished it yet.